4 minute read

 Pills of background

-The Fourier transform in one dimension is defined as follows: let f(x) be a signal belonging to $\mathbf{R}$
+The Fourier transform in one dimension is defined as follows: let $f(x)$ be a signal belonging to $\mathbf{R}$

-that can be easily rewritten using the Euler Formula.
-There exists also the inverse mapping, the so called ‘Fourier antitransform’ (or Inverse Fourier transform)
+There exists also the inverse mapping, the so called ‘Fourier antitransform’ (or Inverse Fourier transform) and is usefull to reconstruct the original signal

 the usefulness of such operators lies in the properties they have:

-1. for every $\omega$ from 0 to $\infty$, $F(\omega)$ maintain both the phase and the amplitude of the input signals
+2. for every $\omega$ from 0 to $\infty$, $F(\omega)$ maintain both the phase and the amplitude of the input signals

 \[A=\pm \sqrt{R(\omega)^2 + I(\omega)^2} \quad \phi = \arctan\dfrac{I(\omega)}{R(\omega)}\]

-1. in the frequency domain we can extract the amplitude (or frequency) and phase plots, that provides us useful informations
+3. in the frequency domain we can extract the amplitude (or frequency) and phase plots, that provides us useful informations

-2D generalization
+2D settings and the $n$D generalization

 Note that from now on I’ll refer to 2D grayscale images, but the very same argument can be applied to RGB images.